What To Do After A Car Accident In Michigan: 9 Steps To Take

 Check out our video to learn more:

-What To Do After A Car Accident In Michigan
+Here’s What To Do After A Car Accident In Michigan No Matter Who Is At-Fault

-After a car accident in Michigan, you must file a police report if someone has been injured or killed or if the vehicle damage is more than $1,000.
-Importantly, a police report will document details about the accident, statements of the people involved including witnesses, and insurance information.
+After a car accident in Michigan, you must call the police and file a police report if someone has been injured or killed or if the vehicle damage is more than $1,000.
+Importantly, a police report will document details about the crash, statements of the people involved including witnesses, and insurance information.

 Depending on the terms of your auto insurance policy, you may also be required to file your police report within a certain amount of time in order to make a claim for coverage.
 This is frequently the case with “uninsured motorist” and “underinsured motorist coverage.”